-The Fisher Career Fair is a four-hour networking event for student to meet with other companies.
-Recruiters are searching for students who would seem to be a good fit with their company.
-While recruiters are looking for experienced students, it is a good idea to attend as a freshman:
+Recruiters are searching for students who could potentially fit with their company.
+While recruiters are looking for experienced students, there are benefits to attending the four-hour networking event as a freshman:

-“There are a select few companies that hire freshmen” Says Isabella Cromleigh a fourth year marketing major and peer career coach in the Office of Career Management specializing in professional communications.
+“There are a select few companies that hire freshmen,” says Isabella Cromleigh, a fourth-year marketing major specializing in professional communications and a peer career coach in the Office of Career Management.
 “I think the best way for freshmen to attend the career fair is to view it as a networking event in order to mold the future relationships with those recruiters”

-The career fair can be a new experience and have high stakes.
-Preparation is a strong way to increase your chances of attaining your goal.
-Researching companies and staying current can give you the upper edge on your competition.
-It also displays that you are interested in the company which can make an impression.
-Reaching out to people who work for the company and hearing what they have to say can also give you the upper edge over your competition.
+The career fair can be a new experience and has high stakes, so preparing for it is a strong way to put your best foot forward.
+Researching companies and staying current can give you the upper edge on your competition because it displays that you are interested in the company, which can leave an impression.

-“If you have any connections that work at the company it would be wise to reach out to them and hear their experience” says Isabella.
+“If you have any connections that work at the company, it would be wise to reach out to them and hear their experience,” Cromleigh says.
 “See if they have anything in specific that they feel you should talk about or if they can guide you through what to say.”

-“A lot of the times, the recruiter is trying to gauge your personality.”
-Says Issabelle.
-“You can tell a lot about a person about how you approach the situation, whether you are trying to build a relationship with the recruiter or if you are just trying to get a job”
+“A lot of the times, the recruiter is just trying to gauge your personality,” Cromleigh says “You can tell a lot about a person about how you approach the situation, whether you are trying to build a relationship with the recruiter or if you are just trying to get a job.”

-If you had a good conversation with the recruiter, you should reach out and thank them for their time.
-The email should include a summary of why you would be a good fit for the position and your interest in the company.
+If you had an engaging conversation with the recruiter, you should reach out and thank them for their time.
+The email should summarize how your passions align with the company’s mission.
 Reaching out is the simplest of the steps and relies heavily on your memory of your conversation.
-If you wrote notes or collected business cards, writing the email may be easier.
-This is a great way to remain professional and reaffirm your interest with the company.
+Writing this email should be easier if you kept notes or collected business cards.
 You never know when you will come in contact with the same person in the future.

-“I took advantage of the networking events that companies host on campus” says Isabella.
-“I was able to talk to the people at the networking events and the career fair to talk to a lot of people which lead to multiple interviews which is actually where I got an offer for my internship.”
+“I took advantage of the networking events that companies host on campus,” Cromleigh says.
+“I was able to talk to a lot of people at their networking events and the career fair which lead to multiple interviews and is actually where I got an offer for my internship.”